Sugunia

 Sugunia was the first capital of Arame of Urartu.
-The city was mentioned in an inscription by the Assyrian king Shalmaneser III, who destroyed it in 858 BCE.
+The city was mentioned in an inscription by the Assyrian king Shalmaneser III, who destroyed it in 858 BC.

 The Monolith Inscription of Shalmaneser III:

 Although its exact location is unknown, Shalamaneser III's placement of Sugunia near "the sea of Nairi" has led some scholars to place it near Lake Van or near Lake Urmia.

-After Sugunia was sacked and burnt by Shalmaneser III, Arame moved his capital to Arzashkun, which was subsequently attacked by the Assyrians in 856 BCE.
+After Sugunia was sacked and burnt by Shalmaneser III, Arame moved his capital to Arzashkun, which was subsequently attacked by the Assyrians in 856 BC.